SpikeInterface/spikeinterface/doc/overview.rst

 Overview
 ========

-When recording from extracellular electrodes, **spike sorting** is needed to separate the activity of individual neurons, or units.

-However, there are many different file formats for recording data and several spike sorting algorithms available.
-This usually results in custom-made codes to parse the data and set up a specific spike sorting software.

-SpikeInterface is therefore here to make the analysis of extracellular electrophysiology data easy and accessible, even with very little coding experience.

-SpikeInterface interfaces with several file formats and allows to run numerous spike sorting algorithms with a few lines of code.
-Moreover, it enables users to run common pre- and post-processing functions, to validate the spike sorting output with state-of-the-art quality metrics, to compare the output of different sorters, and to visualize all steps involved in the electrophysiology pipeline.
+Extracellular recordings are an essential source of data in experimental and clinical neuroscience.
+Of particular interest in these recordings is the activity of single neurons which must be inferred using a blind source separation procedure called spike sorting.

+Given the importance of spike sorting, much attention has been directed towards the development of tools and algorithms that can increase its performance and automation.
+These developments, however, introduce new challenges in software and file format incompatibility which reduce interoperability, hinder benchmarking, and preclude reproducible analysis.

+To address these limitations, we developed **SpikeInterface**, a Python framework designed to unify preexisting spike sorting technologies into a single code base and to standardize extracellular data file handling.

+With a few lines of code, users can run, compare, and benchmark most modern spike sorting algorithms; pre-process, post-process, and visualize extracellular datasets; validate, curate, and export sorted results; and more, regardless of the underlying data format.

+In the following documentation, we provide an overview of SpikeInterface.

 Organization
 ------------

-SpikeInterface consists of a collection of Python packages aimed to ease the spike sorting process.
+SpikeInterface consists of 5 main packages which encapsulate all steps in a typical spike sorting pipeline:

-There are 5 packages with different scopes and functions:

 - `spikeextractors <https://github.com/SpikeInterface/spikeextractors/>`_
 - `spiketoolkit <https://github.com/SpikeInterface/spiketoolkit/>`_